djcutch/OPNsense-Dashboard/configure.md

 ![Graylog Stream Index Set](https://www.bsmithio.com/post/opnsense-dashboard/streamindex.png)

-<mark>There's one more step we need to do here</mark>, navigate to System -> Configurations -> click on Update under Message Processors, and reorder like so:
+<mark>There's one more important step we need to do here</mark>, navigate to System -> Configurations -> click on Update under Message Processors, and reorder like so:

 ![Graylog Message Processors](https://www.bsmithio.com/post/opnsense-dashboard/processors.png)